mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 2. Prioritize page hits over page misses

 ## 5. DRAM COMMANDS FUNCTIONALLY CORRECT
-Note: In level 2+, the scheduler will always pick READ1, WRITE1, and ACT1 if they are available.
+**Note**: In level 2+, the scheduler will always pick READ1, WRITE1, and ACT1 if they are available.
 This project is using 1n mode, so there is a 1 cycle delay between 0 -> 1.

 ### 5.1.
 READ0, READ1
 >READ0 selects the command being issued (due to MUX) and READ1 will get column address.
 Followed by tCL = 40.
 Output should show the bank, bank group, and column being accessed (same as the input column address for this project).